Lascarins: Derivation

-The term originates from the Persian word Lascar, pronounced Lashkar (لشکر), meaning military camp or army - related to the Arabic 'Askar (Arabic: عسكر) derived from the former, meaning 'guard' or 'soldier' (whence Askari).
+The term originates from the Persian word Lascar, pronounced Lashkar (لشکر), meaning military camp or army — related to the Arabic 'Askar (Arabic: عسكر) derived from the former, meaning 'guard' or 'soldier' (whence Askari).
 The Portuguese adapted this term to lasquarim or lascarim, meaning an Asian militiaman or seaman.
 The latter meaning is preserved in English as Lascar.
 In Sri Lanka it was used in the military sense, which was also preserved in India as Gun Lascar.
 The Dutch adapted it to lascorijn and the English to lascariin, lascarine, lascoreen, etc.

 History

 The Portuguese first landed in Sri Lanka in 1505 and by 1517 they were able to erect a fort in Colombo and controlled most of the inbound and outbound trade affairs.
 After the historical event known as 'Wijayaba Kollaya' in 1521 they became involved in the internal affairs and conflicts between local kingdoms.
 Due to the limited manpower from Portugal, the Portuguese hired local soldiers to defend Portuguese and the Kotte kingdom's interests and to assist in offensive purposes.
 Almost all of these Lascarins were Catholic converted Karava, Karaiyar and Nairs.
-This was a time when many members of local royalty was adopting Catholicism.
+This was a time when many members of local royalty adopted Catholicism as their faith.
 After the Portuguese imposed direct control on local kingdoms (mainly the Kingdom of Kotte), many of the forces loyal to the king of Kotte became Lascarins and continued to hold ranks such as Mudali, Muhandiram, Arachchi or Kankani.

 Lascarins were crucial for the occupying Portuguese forces, during their battles against local kingdoms because they knew the local geography.
 In almost every early battle the Portuguese fought in Sri Lanka, the majority of their army was composed of Lascarins.
+The Lascarin's loyalty was however quite an issue.
 On many occasions other than in the Portuguese conquest of the Jaffna kingdom, the lascarins changed sides and supported the local kingdoms.
-In the 1594 Campaign of Danture the forces of Vimaladharmasuriya doubled as a result of these defections and in the Battle of Randeniwela, the Portuguese expedition of 1630, almost the entire contingent of Lascarcins defected.
+In the 1594 Campaign of Danture the forces of Wimaladharmasuriya doubled as a result of these defections and in the Battle of Randeniwela, the Portuguese expedition of 1630, almost the entire contingent of Lascarins defected.
 In both the formidable campaign of 1603 led by Jerónimo de Azevedo as well as in the Battle of Gannoruwa, the last major battle in the Sinhalese–Portuguese War, the lascarins defected en masse.
 For this reason, the Portuguese started to rely more on Indian, African (Kaffirs) and Malay mercenaries in their offensive campaigns during the latter stages of their rule.
 Lascarins also took part on both sides during the Dutch–Portuguese War which ended the Portuguese occupation of coastal Sri Lanka.